Dramatherapy can help with issues such as

-- eating and food related problems
+- eating and food-related problems

 What does Dramatherapy look like in practice?

 A dramatherapy session will generally include the dramatherapist encouraging you to talk about your problems, life experiences and difficulties.
-The dramatherapist will offer you a dramatic or creative intervention within which to explore this.
+The dramatherapist will offer you a dramatic or creative intervention from which to explore this.
 The client may choose to explore with a direct life drama connection or to use more metaphorical exploration.
 Dramatherapy holds, engages and explores this process supporting you to rehearse, find resolution in relation to the initial presenting difficulties and to support change.

 Dramatherapy interventions include working with symbols and metaphor, movement, play, storytelling, mask work, puppet work, character development, dramatic enactment, improvisation.
 Clients who are referred to a Dramatherapist do not need to have previous experience or skill in acting, theatre or drama.